ClementNerma/EverythingGeeks/source/_posts/Welcome-to-Everything-Geeks.md

 My name is Clément Nerma.
 "Clément" is my real first name, but "Nerma" is actually a pseudonym that comes from the name of a dragon I imagined when I was a child (yes, that's the first idea that came to my mind when I created this name).

-I currently live and work in France as a backend web developer.
-I mainly make websites using Nest.js and TypeORM/MikroORM, as well as a bit of front sometimes with React.js.
-All in TypeScript (of course!).
+I currently live and work in France as a software developer.
+I mainly make websites and applications, mostly using TypeScript and Rust.

 But besides of my work, I love studying low-level programming and how computers actually work.
 How an operating system balances performances between processes, how programs communicate efficiently but in a still "perfecly" (almost) secure way, etc.